banksad/workforce-plan/README.md

 ```

 4. Open `http://localhost:5000/` in your browser and use the navigation links to
 manage records or run a forecast.
+The interface now includes a tab to manage
+monthly pay rates where you can upload or edit rates in bulk.
 You can also export the people table to CSV
 and generate a monthly cost chart from the interface.

 Future development will add more functionality, including data ingestion,